wombleton/gitlaw-nz/acts/M/Maritime Transport Act 1994.md

     (5) Different forms of infringement notices may be prescribed in regulations made under this Act in respect of different kinds of infringement offences.

-    (6) Where an infringement notice has been issued under this section, proceedings in respect of the offence to which the notice relates may be commenced in accordance with [section 21][875] of the Summary Proceedings Act 1957, and in that case the provisions of that section shall, with the necessary modifications, apply.
+    (6) Where an infringement notice has been issued under this section, proceedings in respect of the offence to which the notice relates may be commenced in accordance with [section 21][874] of the Summary Proceedings Act 1957, and in that case the provisions of that section shall, with the necessary modifications, apply.

-    Compare: 1990 No 98 [s 58][876]
+    Compare: 1990 No 98 [s 58][875]

-    Section 423(1A): inserted, on 19 December 1998, by [section 6][877] of the Maritime Transport Amendment Act (No 2) 1998 (1998 No 116).
+    Section 423(1A): inserted, on 19 December 1998, by [section 6][876] of the Maritime Transport Amendment Act (No 2) 1998 (1998 No 116).

     Section 423(1A): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][753] of the Policing Act 2008 (2008 No 72).

+    Section 423(3): amended, on 1 July 2013, by [section 413][663] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Rights of appeal